-On November 5, 2021, we received a letter from The Nasdaq Stock Market LLC ("Nasdaq") indicating that, for the last thirty consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued listing on the Nasdaq Global Market under Nasdaq Listing Rule 5450(a)(1).
-Under Nasdaq rules, we have 180 days (May 4, 2022) to regain compliance by increasing the stock price to over \$1.00.
-We plan to regain compliance by executing on its operating plans to organically drive the share price to compliance.
-We currently have no plan for a reverse stock split.
+On March 30, 2023, we received a letter from The Nasdaq Stock Market LLC ("Nasdaq") indicating that, for the last thirty consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued listing on the Nasdaq Global Market under Nasdaq Listing Rule 5450(a)(1).
+Under Nasdaq rules, we have 180 calendar days (September 26, 2023) to regain compliance by increasing the stock price to over \$1.00.